AndrewMelnykx/newChat/README.md

 *After adding a message to the list, it changes color.

-                                                                                           2.Searching for a pinned post
+                                                                              2.Searching for a pinned message

 *After a message is added, it is also highlighted.